djangofan/jmeter-jmx-create/README.md

 My goal here is to create a Java project which will generate a JMeter JMX project file that contains a `HTTP(S) Test Script Recorder` pre-configured to record Ruby api tests that are ran through it.
-Then I will be able to use that recording as a load test in a Taurus harness.
+Then I will be able to use that recording as a load test in a Taurus harness (see my other project for Taurus).

 Once I get the basic thing working, I will refactor this into a re-useable library of some sort.